 Graduate-level coursework includes electives in behavioral science and biology.
 Central classes involve the following:

 - Behavioral genetics

 Master's and doctoral degree holders can seek scientific and research-based careers in neuroscience and psychology.
 Some possible job titles are:

 - Research assistant

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment for biological technicians is expected to grow at a rate of 5% over the 2014-2024 decade.
-Biological scientists earned a mean salary of $77,190 as of May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for biological technicians is expected to grow at a rate of 7% over the 2018-2028 decade.
+Biological scientists earned a median salary of $79,590 as of May 2018.